rabbitgrowth/stroke/README.md

           letters←'#STKPWHR' 'AO*EU' 'FRPBLGTSDZ'
           numbers←' 12 3 4 ' '50   ' '6 7 8 9   ' ⍝ optional

-Use `Stroke` to convert raw steno into a boolean vector where `0` indicates an unpressed key and `1` indicates a pressed key, in steno order.
+Use `Stroke` to convert raw steno into a boolean vector where `0` indicates an unpressed key and `1` indicates a pressed key, arranged in steno order.
 The left argument is the steno layout, which can be

 - omitted, in which case the default English layout is used;
-- specified as `letters`, in which case that will be used as the layout;
+- given as `letters`, in which case that will be used as the layout;
-- specified as `letters numbers`, in which case numbers will be parsed as well.
+- given as `letters numbers`, in which case numbers will be parsed as well.

 <!-- dummy comment to force the code block to render properly -->